Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Deepak Lalwani

+Hello.
 Thanks for the opportunity.
-So firstly if you can cover the geopolitical aspect see us is a big portion of our revenues.
-So with the reduced tariffs have we seen any pick like any pickup in the demand and order or the book.
+Sir, firstly if you can cover the geopolitical aspect, see, US is a big portion of our revenues.
+So with the reduced tariffs, have we seen any pickup in the demand and order book?
 That is one.
-And also the West Asia crisis, how much I didn’t, I didn’t understand how much proportion of our revenues is coming from the Israeli client.
+And also the West Asia crisis, how much — I didn’t understand how much proportion of our revenues is coming from the Israeli client.
 And I’m assuming he would have not given you the delivery timeline yet because nobody knows when the war ends.
-But on the freight aspect, are you able to read out from other, other lines or the modes of transport that you’re getting the supplies for your raw material that you, that you elaborated.
+But on the freight aspect, are you able to read out from other lines or other modes of transport that you’re getting the supplies for your raw material that you elaborated.
+So on these two fronts I wanted your clarity.

 Rajendra Velagapudi

-Okay, so yeah, sure.
-Definitely Deepak, on the tariff side.
-Yes, there is slightly, I mean the clement.
-Yeah there was some clarity but still the cloud has not gone away, correct?
-I think so.
-We still mean.
-We still don’t know, but the customers are still waiting.
+Okay.
+So yeah, sure, definitely, Deepak.
+On the tariff side, yes, there is slightly, I mean the [Indecipherable].
+Yeah, there was some clarity but still the cloud has not gone away, correct?
+I think so we still don’t know, but the customers are still waiting.
 We are seeing some opportunities coming right now asking us for submission of the codes.
 But it was not that what we were having in the past.
-But I think probably it will just clear that cloud in the probably the next 1/4 or so once you get a full clarity from the ES tariffs.
+But I think probably it will just clear that cloud in the probably the next one quarter or so once you get a full clarity from the US tariffs.
+Okay, But otherwise — yes.
+But to your question, yes, we are seeing the new opportunities coming in right now.

-Okay, but otherwise.
-Yes, but to your question, yes, we are seeing the new opportunities coming in right now.
-And on the second one on the West Asia, it is not that it is only from one region there where we are, where we could not able to make the revenue.
+And on the second one on the West Asia, it is not that it is only from one region there where we are — where we could not able to make the revenue.
 Sorry.
 It is mainly the supply chain where we are getting it through the air cargo.
-I think all that cargo comes either from Dubai or Doha.
+I think all that cargo comes either from Dubai or I think Doha.
 So that’s where I think we had a lot of challenges in getting the materials.
 It is not that our final goods are only for the customers there in the UAE region.
+So.
+Okay, it is not for that.
+It is basically for all the customers where we have got impacted because of not getting the materials on time.

 Deepak Lalwani

 And on this aspect are you able to fix this issue?
-Has there been any solution to it that you found which gives you a good visibility going forward and this.
-Yeah, you can answer this then I have another question.
+Has there been any solution to it that you found which gives you a good visibility going forward?
+And this — yeah, you can answer this then I have another question.

 Rajendra Velagapudi